 Result Filters

-In A-Parser, it is possible to filter results based on a set of defined rules and save only the necessary data in the output.
+In A-Parser there is a possibility to filter results by a set of specific rules and save only the necessary data to the result.

 Using filtering